abbluiz/abbluiz.com/_i18n/en/_posts/2020-04-01-shreding-your-storage-device-not-april-fools.markdown

 * Time to relax, because this will also take awhile.
 You can watch the progress as the command does its job.

-* After it completes, your device will be ready to be used again.
+* After it completes, your device will be ready to be used again (but without any file system).

 I hope you learned something useful today!